Troge-dev/Transfory/README.md

 Transfory is an educational, object-oriented data transformation toolkit for Python.
 While libraries like scikit-learn and pandas are powerful, Transfory focuses on **explainability, traceability, and educational clarity**.
 It's designed to help data science students and beginners understand not just *what* a transformation does, but *how* and *why* it affects their data.

+Transfory is especially useful for data science students, beginners, and anyone learning data preprocessing, because it shows clear explanations of every step in the data transformation process.

 ## Purpose

-Data preprocessing is one of the hardest parts for beginners in data science and machine learning.
-Transfory is useful because it:
+Data preprocessing is one of the most difficult steps for beginners in data science and machine learning.
+Transfory is designed to make this process easier, faster, and educational.
+It helps users by:

 *  Automates repetitive preprocessing tasks
 *  Uses Object-Oriented Programming (OOP) for clean and reusable code